NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

-  crawlspace - unvented                                                                    EnergyPlus calculation                   Any crawlspace - conditioned        Below-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any garage                          Single-family garage (not shared parking)                EnergyPlus calculation                   Any other housing unit              E.g., conditioned adjacent unit or conditioned corridor  Same as living space                     SFA/MF only other heated space              E.g., shared laundry/equipment space                     Avg of living space/outside; min of 68F  SFA/MF only other multifamily buffer space  E.g., enclosed unconditioned stairwell                   Avg of living space/outside; min of 50F  SFA/MF only
+  crawlspace - unvented                                                                    EnergyPlus calculation                   Any crawlspace - conditioned        Below-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any garage                          Single-family garage (not shared parking)                EnergyPlus calculation                   Any manufactured home underbelly    Underneath the belly of a manufactured home              Weather, wind exposed no skirt           Manufactured only manufactured home belly         Within the belly of the manufactured home                Same as living space                     Manufactured only
+  other housing unit              E.g., conditioned adjacent unit or conditioned corridor  Same as living space                     SFA/MF only other heated space              E.g., shared laundry/equipment space                     Avg of living space/outside; min of 68F  SFA/MF only other multifamily buffer space  E.g., enclosed unconditioned stairwell                   Avg of living space/outside; min of 50F  SFA/MF only